Why does a rug change colour?

 Isfahan, located in central Iran, is one of the oldest and most significant cities in the country.

-It’s history stretches back over 2,500 years, and the city has played a crucial role in shaping Iran's cultural, political, and economic landscape.
-Here's a brief summary of the key historical periods of Isfahan:
+It’s history stretches back over 2,500 years, and the city has played a crucial role in shaping the cultural, political, and economic landscape of Iran.
+Here's a brief summary of the important historical periods of Isfahan:

 Ancient Times: The area around Isfahan has been inhabited since prehistoric times, with archaeological evidence suggesting settlements dating back to the Palaeolithic era.
 The city's early history is intertwined with the ancient Elamite civilization and later the Achaemenid Empire, established by Cyrus the Great in the 6th century BCE.